 My direct observation took place in three different settings; first, at The Ocean Project office while working through formal and informal work conversations if points of interests came into the discussion I would document them and the context in which they were mentioned.
 Second, every Tuesday of each week was a conference call with Douglas Meyer during which additional notes were made as needed.
-My third and most fruitful setting to collect interpretive data through direct observation was during the three day Innovation and the Living World Symposium, which took place in Chicago on April 28-30.
+My third and most fruitful setting to collect interpretive data through direct observation was during the three day Innovation and the Living World Symposium, which took place in Chicago on April 28-30, 2013.
 The symposium was designed to assist zoo, aquarium and museum workers in overcoming barriers to innovation within their institution and the industry as a whole.
 This was a particularly fruitful environment for collecting data given the fact that each of the participants was selected based on the innovativeness of their institutions.
-Data from direct observation is included in the recommendations for each of the partners under investigation as well as for the general recommendations provided in the conclusion
+Data from direct observation is included in the recommendations for each of the partners under investigation28 as well as for the general recommendations provided in the conclusion.

-In sum, I carried out this instrumental single-case study using three methods, a literature review, semi-structured interviews, and direct observation.
+I carried out this instrumental single-case study using three methods, a literature review, semi-structured interviews, and direct observation.
 The review of literature on collaborative advantage, CSPs and social innovation served to provide a knowledge base with which to structure my interview questions and overall theoretical basis for the subsequent phases of research.
 The interviews served to provide insight into the context of the relationship between The Ocean Project and three partner aquariums and identify conditions within those partnerships which are relevant to achieving collaborative advantage and stimulating social innovation.
 My direct observations were made throughout the case study research and were included in the final analysis of the data.
-Using
+Using all data points for triangulation and reflection upon the results, recommendations for practitioners were produced, these will be presented in Chapter 6.
+The next chapter explores the results of the case study by discussing the conditions relevant to each partnerships collaborative advantage.

-&lt;sup>27 And are explicitly noted when referenced to.
+28 And are explicitly noted when referenced to.